This page has information on travelling to Panama.

 You may be detained by immigration officials if you attempt to renew your tourist visa by visiting a neighbouring country, including Costa Rica.
 You must follow the relevant rules and procedures when seeking to extend a visa.
 The British Embassy can’t intervene in decisions made by the immigration authorities.
 For more information visit the Panama National Migration Service website.

-An initial stay of 180 days is granted on entry to Panama.
-Extensions are not normally allowed unless you apply to change your immigration status within the 180 days (for business purposes, marriage, etc).
+From 1 October 2021, British nationals entering Panama now have a 90 day (3 month) tourist visa stamped in their passport to mark entry to Panama.
+Extensions are not normally allowed unless you apply to change your immigration status within the 90 days (for business purposes, marriage, etc).
 For further information on entry requirements, check with the Embassy of the Republic of Panama in London.

 When transiting the Panama Canal, if you disembark the ship, your passport will be stamped by the immigration authorities.
 You do not need a visa unless you are staying in Panama for more than 90 days.
 Immigration officials do not board transiting cruise ships to check passports.

 If you arrive in Panama by sea, except via a cruise line, you will need a visa.
-There is a fee of $100 plus $5 registration per person for passengers and crew members of vessels.
+There is a fee of USD 100 plus USD 5 registration per person for passengers and crew members of vessels.
 Other fees may be charged, for example for cruising permits.
 Make sure immigration officials properly stamp your passport with the date of entry into the country.
 Check with the Embassy of Panama in London for further details.

-A US$40 airport tax (payable only in cash) is charged on departure.
+A USD 40 airport tax is charged on departure.
 This is usually included in the airline ticket fare.
 Check with your carrier.

 Yellow fever certificate requirements